Fraction Calculator

 Seven and seven fifteenths is one hundred twelve fifteenths. - Subtract: 48/5 - 112/15 = 48 · 3/5 · 3 - 112/15 = 144/15 - 112/15 = 144 - 112/15 = 32/15

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(5, 15) = 15.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 5 × 15 = 75.
-In the following intermediate step, the fraction cannot be simplified further by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, forty-eight fifths minus one hundred twelve fifteenths equals thirty-two fifteenths.